 Infinite Horizons: The Films of Werner Herzog

-German filmmaker Werner Herzog joins us November 9–12 for the launch of this major retrospective, which continues into 2024.
-Herzog’s great facility for storytelling (he writes nearly all of his screenplays) and his fascination with eccentric characters, whose lives and endeavors he observes, allow him to illuminate the human condition in his narrative and nonfiction films.
+A major retrospective of German filmmaker Werner Herzog, which launched in November 2023, continues through February 2024.
+Herzog’s great facility for storytelling and his fascination with eccentric characters, whose lives and endeavors he observes, allow him to illuminate the human condition in his narrative and nonfiction films.

 Read full description